 Medium

-Hand out one question card to each person (one question per card, written on paper or index cards)
+Hand out one question card to each person

 They pair up: Person A asks their question, Person B answers (2-3 minutes)

-Find a new partner and start over
+Find a new partner and repeat with the new question

-Print 10-20% extra question cards.
-Some always go missing
+Print 10-20% extra cards—some always go missing

 Themed Swaps: All questions focused on one topic (work, hobbies, values)